microsoft/fluentui/packages/charts/react-charts-preview/library/docs/Spec.md

 Fluent UI React charts is a set of modern, accessible, interactive, lightweight and highly customizable visualization library representing the Microsoft design system.
 The charts are used across 100+ projects inside Microsoft including Microsoft 365 and Azure.

-The library is built using D3 (Data Driven Documents) and other fluent UI controls.
+The library is built using D3 (Data Driven Documents) and fluent v9 design system.

 ## Sample Code